AleaWM/Fiscal-Futures/README.md

 Partially cleaned and recoded data can be found in the `exp_temp` and `rev_temp` files.
 Old or renamed agencies and new or reused funds have been recoded in these files but observatins that are dropped in the analysis remain in these files.

 A summary file containing aggregated yearly expenditure and revenue values for categories used in the Fiscal Futures model can be found in the  `summary_file_FY2022.xlsx` excel file.
 This excel file also contains additional tabs for all CAGR values calculated as well as the yearly change between the most recent fiscal year and the previous fiscal year.

+Code was down using R with [Quarto Books](https://quarto.org/docs/faq/rmarkdown.html).